alex-red/imess-client/README.md

 # iMessage Client
 >For iMess Server (Custom iMessage Backend)

-A iMessage Client to fully interact with iMessage anywhere.
+An iMessage Client to fully interact with iMessage anywhere.
 Built using VueJs.

 ## Build Setup